Masterxilo/InfiniTAM-just-run/README.md

 # TODO
 Make this work in a (Docker) container, maybe in a devcontainer.
 Set up some kind of CI (gitlabci, circleci, travisci) to continuously test the run script still does what it should on a vanilla system.

+It seems the WSL built executables run on Ubuntu afterall, so remove the .WSL concept/distinction again.

 # Quirks
 - this codebase is incompatible with CUDA Toolkit version 11.5, which unfortunately at the moment is the default version installed by `sudo apt-get install -y nvidia-cuda-toolkit` on Ubuntu 22.04